flarocca/file_server_challenge/README.md

 ## Authentication

 When a client is added to the server, a new API-KEY and API-SECRET are generated.
+This feature is not implemented, but I designed the server in that direction.
 The client uses the API-SECRET to sign every request with HMAC-SHA256.

 The server authenticates every request by reading 3 headers: